WPF TabControl: Turning Off Tab Virtualization

 Here's the resulting object graph:

-The code for the TabContent.ContentManager
+The code for the TabContent.ContentManager class looks as follows:

 public class ContentManager { TabControl _tabControl; Decorator _border; public ContentManager(TabControl tabControl, Decorator border) { _tabControl = tabControl; _border = border; _tabControl.SelectionChanged += (sender, args) => { UpdateSelectedTab(); }; } public void UpdateSelectedTab() { _border.Child = GetCurrentContent(); } private ContentControl GetCurrentContent() { var item = _tabControl.SelectedItem; if (item == null) return null; var tabItem = _tabControl.ItemContainerGenerator.ContainerFromItem(item); if (tabItem == null) return null; var cachedContent = TabContent.GetInternalCachedContent(tabItem); if (cachedContent == null) { cachedContent = new ContentControl { DataContext = item, ContentTemplate = TabContent.GetTemplate(_tabControl), ContentTemplateSelector = TabContent.GetTemplateSelector(_tabControl) }; cachedContent.SetBinding(ContentControl.ContentProperty, new Binding()); TabContent.SetInternalCachedContent(tabItem, cachedContent); } return cachedContent; } }